malston/pipeline-helpers/README.md

 - `-o owner`: The GitHub owner (default: Utilities-tkgieng)
 - `-p params_repo`: The params repo name (default: params)
 - `--dry-run`: Run in dry-run mode - no changes will be made
-- `--log-to-file`: Enable file logging in addition to console output

 ### Delete Release